molview/molview_blog/_posts/2015-02-18-hello-world.md

 Today, browsers like Google Chrome are packed with technologies that can give web based applications almost the same capabilities as native applications.
-In MolView, I want to bring those technologies together to make cheminformatics more accessible and show what happens when you put old math and new technology in one place.
+In MolView I want to bring those technologies together to make cheminformatics more accessible and show what happens when you put old math and new technology together in one place.

-Without users, MolView is totally useless.
+Without users MolView is totally useless.
 Therefore I want to share with whoever is interested what is happening inside MolView.
 In this blog I will be writing about how MolView works, how you can use it and how it will change in the future.
-You're very welcome to comment on my posts via social media or via email and I hope you will find this blog useful and inspiring.
+You're very welcome to comment on my posts via social media or via email and I hope you will find this blog useful and interesting.